chiselinc/stuckincyberspace/mainpages/about.md

 ### Copyright Policy

-I aim to use primarily Creative Commons and Public Domain licensed footage in my work; however, there is unfortunately a dearth of that on current day Youtube (something I hope to help change!).
+I use primarily Creative Commons and Public Domain licensed footage in my work; unfortunately, there is a dearth of that on current day Youtube (something I hope to help change!).
 In some cases, I have used content that is listed under the Standard YouTube License, in the understanding that short-form sampling for educational rap would be considered Fair Use.
 Please contact me at IM.ms.GNU@gmail.com if you disagree and would like me to remove your footage from my videos.

 <h1 id='thanks'> Thank Yous </h1>